MTstateIntroStats/IntroStatActivitiesHybrid/_book/03-KT-Module3.md

 ### Key topics

 Module 3 introduces the steps of the statistical investigation process.
-We conduct **exploratory data analysis** (summary statistics and plots) and simulation-based **inference** (hypothesis testing and confidence intervals) in the single categorical variable (one proportion) scenario.
+We will conduct **exploratory data analysis** (summary statistics and plots) and simulation-based **inference** (hypothesis testing and confidence intervals) in the single categorical variable (one proportion) scenario.

 * Notation for a sample proportion: $\hat{p}$